Risspecct/Spring-Security-Starter/README.md

 # JWT Configuration
 jwt.secret=your_secret_key
-jwt.expiration=3600000  # in milliseconds (e.g., 1 hour)
+jwt.expiration=3600000  # 1 hour

-# Error Handling
+# Exception Handling
 spring.mvc.throw-exception-if-no-handler-found=true
 spring.web.resources.add-mappings=false
 ```

 ---

-### 🎓 Getting Started

-1. **Clone the repository**
-2. **Update** your `application.properties`
-3. **Build and run** the application using your IDE or `./mvnw spring-boot:run`
-4. **Test** the endpoints using Postman, cURL, or Swagger (if added)
+## 💼 License

+Licensed under the **Apache License 2.0**.
+You are free to use and modify this project. **Attribution is appreciated but not required.**

+If you find this project helpful and use it in your own work, a mention or link to this repo would be greatly appreciated!

 ---

-### 🌟 Why Use This?

-This template is ideal for:

-* Quickly bootstrapping secure Spring Boot applications
-* Developers learning Spring Security + JWT
-* Teams needing a clean and extendable base for microservices
-* Demonstrating backend skills with secure auth flows in portfolios

----

-### 🚫 License

-This project is licensed under the **Apache License 2.0**.
-Feel free to use and extend it in your own applications.

----

-### 🔗 Contributions

-Have improvements or suggestions?
-Open an issue or submit a PR!
+## 🚀 Contributing

+Found a bug or want to suggest a feature?
+Contributions are welcome via PRs or issues.